 Impressive leaders, chiefs make use of clear and precise communication.
 Their attitude is geared towards productivity and efficiency: ‘Let’s do it now!’ is their motto.

 They get results, are strong at procedures and gain respect from some of the team members who like directions, which is great for failing businesses or big operations.
-However, as this management style often fails to listen, chiefs leaders occasionally struggle to catch on to their team’s needs, making staff feel undervalued.
+However, as this management style often fails to listen, chief leaders occasionally struggle to catch on to their team’s needs, making staff feel undervalued.

 The Visionary Leader: “Building A Dream”